This approach emphasises the link between the mind and the body. It directly connects what you believe with what you can achieve.

 Essentially, in positive thinking you are drawing on your own mental resources in helping you to achieve goals and to be more in control of your moods and your behaviour and what you can achieve.

-Some people give up their choice to be happy by the way they see the world; they have a view which is critical which comments of the difficulties and which reacts negatively to hassle and obstacles.
-People who are in depression find it really difficult to see anything positive in their day and this frame of mind makes their recovery all the more of an effort.
+Some people give up their choice to be happy by the way they see the world.
 Having something to look forward to is important for all of us.

 You can begin to embrace positive thinking by monitoring how much positive you can see if you look.
 Catch yourself when you begin to criticise or when you hear others moaning about things in their life.
 Are you feeding your own negativity?

 Notice happiness in your life and state it to yourself and to others.

 If you enjoy the sandwich tell yourself “this tastes good”.
 If you are having fun with friends don’t be afraid to say “hey I am having a good time”.
 Often people only comment on the negative “this food is bad”, “I’m not enjoying this” “I wish I could be somewhere else”.
 So how about trying to balance that with noticing the positive times when you are feeling happy.
 Imagine your comments were like photographs: photos often remind us of the happy moments in our lives can you imagine a collection of photos which were all about the times when you felt miserable or were having a bad time?
 That’s what we end up collecting when we only comment on the negative.
 It’s time to get a new album of positive messages to yourself.

 Recognise the times when you do things well and are pleased with what you have achieved.